 She's so focused on Finn that she almost doesn't recognize the cloying sweetness she picked up recently at the Omega frat party.

 She looks around but again, nothing out the ordinary.

-Finn lives on the third floor, with two other men, who complain loudly because he forgot to bring up pizza.
+Finn lives on the third floor, with two other men, who complain loudly because he forgot to bring back pizza.
 She chuckles and turns back towards home, her pace easy and relaxed as she walks.

-Quinn had a gentleman caller last night, and she and Artie were sexiled.
+Quinn had had a gentleman caller last night, and she and Artie were sexiled.
 She decides to order pizza as payback, detouring to the hospital before she goes to their apartment.

 The next time she sees Finn, again she's totally unprepared.